hubtel/Smsgh.UssdFramework/README.md

 ### Setup

-To process USSD requests, just call `Ussd.Process`.
+To process USSD requests, make a static call to `Ussd.Process`.

 Here is a sample setup in an [ASP.NET Web Api](http://www.asp.net/web-api) action.